Vegan Fashion: Your Guide to the Basics

 Why Should You Avoid Them?

 Around 1 billion animals per year are killed for leather.
 Many of them endure extreme confinement on factory farms and a long, gruelling journey to the abattoir.
 In many countries, animals are killed without first being stunned.
 They’re simply tied up, and their throats are cut with a dull knife.
 It can take several minutes for them to die.
-Investigations into the exotic-skins industry has revealed that nails were driven into the heads of live snakes and lizards were decapitated without being stunned.
+Investigations into the wildlife-skins industry has revealed that nails were driven into the heads of live snakes and lizards were decapitated without being stunned.

 Studies from within the fashion industry have identified leather as the worst material for the environment, too, as it not only shares responsibility for all the ecological damage caused by the meat industry but also pollutes the Earth with as many as 130 different chemicals used in the tanning process.
 But tanning is far from the only environmental issue connected to leather.
 Raising animals on a massive scale is devastating the planet, and selling “vegetable-tanned” leather, as some brands do in an attempt at green-washing, does nothing to mitigate that damage.